wmoore28/puppet-summit-2016/README.md

   Satellite, but that's going to leave us with an unsupported Puppet;
   - the only reason I can think of to do this, is if you _really_ want to use Puppet 4;
-- there are two extreme options for this, and various combinations of those two in between:
+- there are two extreme options, and various combinations of those two in between:
   - first of all, we can leave everything as-is, and still use Hiera, and still use r10k to manage data and code, respectively;